christianacca/web-api-starter/docs/workflow-orchestration-setup.md

 **Configuration Parameters:**
 - `PermitLimit`: Maximum number of requests allowed within the time window (default: 100)
-- `WindowInSeconds`: Time window in seconds for the rate limit (default: 60, max: 3600)
+- `Window`: Time window for the rate limit as a TimeSpan (default: "00:01:00" for 1 minute, supports standard TimeSpan format like "00:00:30" for 30 seconds or "01:00:00" for 1 hour)
-- `Enabled`: Whether rate limiting is enabled (default: true, recommended to disable in development)
+- `QueueProcessingOrder`: Order in which queued requests are processed (default: "OldestFirst", alternative: "NewestFirst")
+- `QueueLimit`: Maximum number of requests that can be queued when limit is reached (default: 0, meaning no queueing - requests are rejected immediately)

 **Behavior:**
-- Uses fixed window rate limiting algorithm
+- Uses fixed window rate limiting algorithm (FixedWindowRateLimiterOptions)
 - Requests exceeding the limit receive HTTP 429 (Too Many Requests) response
+- With `QueueLimit: 0`, no requests are queued - all excess requests are rejected immediately
-- Queued requests are processed in oldest-first order
+- If `QueueLimit` is increased, queued requests are processed according to `QueueProcessingOrder`
-- No queue for rejected requests (QueueLimit: 0)

 ### Reverse Proxy Routing